-V.Other Means of Purchasing:
+V. Other Means of Purchasing:

-- a) Credit cards: In accordance with Statute, purchase of goods or services with District credit cards shall be made only by District personnel approved by the Board only for purposes relating to District business and within the allowable limitations of the card.
+1) Credit cards: In accordance with RCW 43.24.115, purchase of goods or services with District credit cards shall be made only by District personnel approved by the Board only for purposes relating to District business and within the allowable limitations of the card.
 The charge slip (receipt) of each transaction must have a clear impression of the date, total cost of the transaction and the name of the District person making the transaction.
 That District person shall forward the receipt to the District Secretary for processing.
-Refer to Policy 1-06 "Use of District Purchasing & Travel Cards" for further information. - b) District Revolving Fund: In accordance with Statute, a checking account shall be established and maintained with a local bank to allow for cash purchases.
-Refer to Policy 1-04 "Revolving Fund Guidelines" for further information. - c) Other Costs: Costs for travel, subsistence, meals or other out-of-pocket expenses incurred by District personnel in the course of authorized business shall be handled as per the provisions of Policy 1-01 "Compensation & Reimbursement".
+Refer to Policy 1-06 "Use of District Purchasing & Travel Cards" for further information.

-VI.Cash Control: The District Secretary has authority to receive and accept cash donations, payments for permits, sale of copies or other cash transactions that may arise from time to time.
+- 2) District Revolving Fund: In accordance with RCW 42.26.010, a checking account shall be established and maintained with a local bank to allow for cash purchases.
+Refer to Policy 1-04 "Revolving Fund Guidelines" for further information. - 3) Other Costs: Costs for travel, subsistence, meals or other out-of-pocket expenses incurred by District personnel in the course of authorized business shall be handled as per the provisions of Policy 1-01 "Compensation & Reimbursement".
+Use of an issued credit card by authorized staff shall comply with the provisions of Policy 1-06 "Use of Purchasing & Travel Cards" in accordance with RCW 42.24.115. - VI.
+Cash Control: The District Secretary has authority to receive and accept cash donations, payments for permits, sale of copies or other cash transactions that may arise from time to time.
 The Fire Chief also has authority to accept cash if the District Secretary is not available.
 A pre-numbered duplicate receipt book shall be used and a receipt issued for each transaction.
 Funds will be promptly deposited in the District's account with the Thurston County Treasury.